-Once you have accrued a minimum of 20 years of service credit with the Fund, you are eligible to receive what is referred to as a “Formula Annuity” at retirement.
-However, the Fund advises officers to work at least one full pay period past their anniversary date to ensure they have accounted for any lost time.
+However, the Fund advises you work at least one full pay period past your anniversary date to ensure you have accounted for any lost time.

 Yes.
 However, the annuity calculation is different for each tier.
 If you have less than 20 years of service credit with the Fund but more than 10 years of service at retirement:

 No. If you have less than 10 years of service credit with the Fund, you are not eligible for an annuity at retirement.
-You will need to apply to the Fund to receive his or her contributions in a lump sum payment.
+You will need to apply to the Fund to receive your contributions in a lump sum payment.

 A member's tier determines their “Formula Annuity” calculation.

-Tier 1 for members hired prior to January 1, 2011: The annuity is determined by multiplying the average of the four highest consecutive annual salaries within the last ten years of service (final average salary) by 2.5% for each year of completed service or fraction thereof.
+- Tier 1 members: The annuity is determined by multiplying the average of the four highest consecutive annual salaries within the last ten years of service (final average salary) by 2.5% for each year of completed service or fraction thereof.
 The annuity is capped at 75% of the officer's final average salary .

-Tier 2 for members hired after January 1, 2011: The annuity is determined by multiplying the average of the eight highest consecutive annual salaries within the last ten years of service (final average salary) by 2.5% for each year of completed service.
+- Tier 2 members: The annuity is determined by multiplying the average of the eight highest consecutive annual salaries within the last ten years of service (final average salary) by 2.5% for each year of completed service.
 The annuity is capped at 75% of the officer’s final average salary.

 If I have 19 years and 1 day of service, does that round up to 20 years of service, thereby making me eligible for the Formula Annuity?

-No. You must have completed 20 years of service, after all lost time is taken into consideration, before becoming eligible for a Formula Annuity.
+No. If you are a Tier 1 member, you must complete 20 years of service, after all lost time is taken into consideration, before becoming eligible for a Formula Annuity.